 An Example of a Purchase Order is Given Below.

-The basic principle of purchase orders is the same for any situation or business, but there are several types of POs that suit various situations.
+The basic principle of purchase orders is the same for any situation or business, but several types of POs suit various situations.
 Single-use purchase orders, blanket purchase orders, and planned purchase orders are some of the types of POs that businesses use.

 7 Steps in the Purchase Order Process